HAVING YOUR OWN BUYER REPRESENTATION FAQ: HOW DO BUYERS AGENTS GET PAID?

 In most cases, however, a Buyers Agent is compensated at the close of a successful transaction through an “Offer to Compensate” from the Listing Broker/Brokerage.

-Buyers Agents Receive a Commission From the Listing Brokerage NOT the SELLERS!
+Buyers Agents Get Paid Through a Commission From the Listing Brokerage NOT the SELLERS!

 Let’s not get TOO technical, but here’s a summation: